Excellent

 On Klarity Health, find a mental health provider for a comprehensive evaluation and anxiety treatment plan.
 If anxiety medication is right for you, your provider can give you a prescription.
 Make your way to better mental health when you find a provider on Klarity Health today.

 The information provided in this article is for educational purposes only and should not be construed as medical advice.
+Controlled substances may not be appropriate for all patients and any mention of these medications is for educational purposes only, not for marketing or encouraging self-diagnosis.
 Always seek the guidance of a qualified healthcare professional with any questions or concerns you have regarding your health.
-Providers on Klarity Health are independent practitioners with full medical authority.
-No diagnosis result or treatment option is guaranteed for the services rendered through the Klarity Health platform.
+Providers on Klarity Health are independent practitioners with clinical autonomy.
+Nothing in this article is intended to diagnose or treat any condition, including guaranteeing prescription medication of any kind or dosage.
+Not all providers on Klarity Health prescribe all medications, particularly medications that are controlled substances.

 If you’re having a mental health crisis or experiencing a psychiatric emergency, it’s crucial to seek immediate help from a mental healthcare professional, such as a psychiatrist, psychologist, or therapist.
 You can also call your local emergency services, visit your nearest emergency room, or contact a crisis hotline, such as the National Suicide Prevention Lifeline, by calling or texting 988 or dialing the Lifeline’s previous phone number, 1-800-273-TALK (1-800-273-8255) in the U.S.

-Get the latest health tips, insights, and advice from Klarity
+Get free, credible health and wellness tips from Klarity

 Related posts